Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 reasonable estimate of the number of site operators on the internet, this represents an exceptional burden on a Transparency Log.

-In previously deployed systems, because of this exceptional cost, site operators have elected not to do this work themselves and instead outsourced it to third-party monitors.
+In previously deployed systems, because of this exceptional cost, Site Operators have elected not to do this work themselves and instead outsourced it to third-party monitors.
 Third-party monitors represent a problematic break in the security guarantees of the system, as there are no enforceable requirements on their behavior.
-They are not audited for correct behavior like certificate authorities are, and there are no technical mechanisms to prevent misbehavior like a Transparency Log would have.
+They are not audited for correct behavior like Certificate Authorities are, and there are no technical mechanisms to prevent misbehavior like a Transparency Log would have.
 This has had the real-world impact of undermining the claimed transparency guarantees of these systems {{ct-in-wild}}.

 Key Transparency {{!I-D.draft-ietf-keytrans-protocol}} augments a Transparency Log with additional structure to allow efficient and verifiable searches for specific data.
-This allows server operators to download only the entries of the Transparency Log that're relevant to them, while still being able to guarantee that no certificates have been issued for their domains that they are unaware of.
+This allows Site Operators to download only the entries of the Transparency Log that're relevant to them, while still being able to guarantee that no certificates have been issued for their domains that they are unaware of.
 As a result of the significantly reduced need for outbound bandwidth,